jmckenney/joshmckenney.com/README.md

 # joshmckenney.com
 The site, it all it's sheer glory.

+#To build with watch:
+$ yarn run build

 #To run live dev environment:
-$ yarn run build
 $ yarn run start

 #To deploy to google cloud app engine: